 This page is still under construction.

-‘Active Art’ is the company name for all the work I did before I to be a full-time artist.
+‘Active Art’ is the company name for all the work I did before I became a full-time artist.

 I studied fine art and graphic design in Germany and England and have worked mainly as a freelance illustrator and graphic designer for more than 35 years in Europe and Africa.
 I lived for 14 years in Southern Africa and have travelled widely through Europe, America, South America, Asia, the Middle East, India and Africa.
 Living in Africa started my interest in working with community groups for health, development and education.
 During my nine years in Botswana, I started and managed a silkscreen printing workshop for women, have been a trainer and design adviser for small businesses and taught art at a squatter camp school and at a secondary school.
 I also started the first art school for children and adults in Botswana.

-In addition, I have been designing thousands of simple line drawings for a great number of development organisations, some of them I used for my book ‘Where there is no Artist’.
+In addition, I have been designing thousands of simple line drawings for a great number of development organisations, some of them were used for my book ‘Where there is no Artist’.
 This book contains 1200 of my development drawings which can be used copyright free, it also gives an introduction to how to make and use different kinds of participatory visual aids.